Frequently Asked Questions

 You should try to refill any prescriptions before going out of town.
 Your doctor may need to send the pharmacy a new prescription for an extended supply.

 If you're traveling in the U.S. for longer than your current prescription will last, ask your doctor for a new prescription to fill at your travel destination or take your prescription bottle to the pharmacy and ask if they will transfer a refill for you.
-You can go to any national chain that is in MVP's national pharmacy network, including CVS, Kmart, Rite Aid, Sam's Club, Target, Walgreens, or Walmart.
+You can go to any national chain that is in MVP's national pharmacy network, including CVS, Rite Aid, Walgreens, or Walmart.
 Remember to show your MVP member ID card at the pharmacy.

 According to Medicare rules, prescriptions filled outside to of the U.S. are not covered.